General questions about Managed Service for PostgreSQL

 What limitations are imposed on PostgreSQL database clusters?

-For more information about Managed Service for PostgreSQL limits, see Quotas and limits in Managed Service for PostgreSQL.
+For more information about Managed Service for PostgreSQL limitations, see Quotas and limits in Managed Service for PostgreSQL.
 Characteristics of clusters that can be created using Managed Service for PostgreSQL are given in PostgreSQL host classes.

 What PostgreSQL extensions are supported in Managed Service for PostgreSQL?